grapisar/PercHomeostatic/README.md

 ```
 ## Evolution of the leading eigenvalue

 `FIG5.py` runs 50 single instances and 50 successive instances of the damage-response process and returns the leading eigenvalue of the adjacency matrix.
-In case of single instances the model provides and analytical approximation.
+In case of single instances the model provides an analytical approximation.

 Syntax and input parameters are the same of `FIG2.py`.